cgrates/cgrates/docs/suppliers.rst

 	Priority in case of multiple *SupplierProfiles* matching an *Event*.
 Higher *Weight* will have more priority.

 Suppliers
-	List of *Supplier* objects which are part of this *SupplierProfile*
+	List of :ref:`Supplier` objects which are part of this *SupplierProfile*

+.. _Supplier:

 Supplier
 ^^^^^^^^